Membership & Structure

 - Hosting stakeholder events, such as the book purchasing consortium and Children’s Book Forums;

-- Draft relevant information concerning Rwanda Reads, including strategic documents, reports, etc. to inform discussions during meetings of both the Steering Committee and Technical Committee;
+- Draft relevant information concerning Soma Rwanda, including strategic documents, reports, etc. to inform discussions during meetings of both the Steering Committee and Technical Committee;

 - Facilitate networks among stakeholders to maximize efforts and foster an atmosphere of mutual learning;